minnibb/tp/docs/DeveloperGuide.md

 * 2a.
 The contact list is empty.
   * 2a1.
 System indicates no contacts available.
-  * Use case ends.
+  * 2a2.
+Use case ends.

 * 3a.
 User provides incomplete selection information.
   * 3a1.
 System indicates required selection criteria.
-  * Use case resumes at step 3.
+  * 3a2.
+Use case resumes at step 3.

 * 4a.
 The specified contact cannot be found.
   * 4a1.
 System indicates contact not found.
-  * Use case resumes at step 3.
+  * 4a2.
+Use case resumes at step 3.

-## Use case: Search for contacts**
+## Use case: UC04 - Search for contacts

 **MSS (Main Success Scenario)**

-1. User requests to find a specific contact.
+1. User requests to find contacts.
 2. User enters search criteria.
 3. System processes the search.
 4. System displays matching contacts.